 Talent showing the articularis coxae muscle.

+Revised

-Fit the 3DHIP implant into the iliac shaft, ensuring the implant’s flange hooks under the ventral border of the exposed caudoventral iliac shaft just cranial to the bony prominence [1].
+Check the 3DHIP implant before positioning and check the locking mechanism of the drill guide on the implant [1].
+Confirm a positive Ortolani subluxation test before implantation [2].
+Fit the 3DHIP implant into the iliac shaft, ensuring the implant’s flange hook under the ventral border of the exposed caudoventral iliac shaft just cranial to the bony prominence [3].

+Added shot: Talent checking the 3DHIP implant and ensuring proper locking of the drill guide in the implant screw holes.

+Added shot: Talent performing intraoperative Ortolani subluxation test

-Talent fitting/placing the 3DHIP implant into the iliac shaft and adjusting the implant’s flange hooks position.
+Talent fitting/placing the 3DHIP implant into the iliac shaft and adjusting the implant’s flange hook position.

 Check that the rim extension part of the implant overlays the craniodorsal part of the hip joint capsule without capturing any deep gluteal muscle [1].